Femi Oguns: Background

 Femi Oguns obtained a joint honours degree in Race and Culture and Performing Arts at university, after previously attending drama school.
 It was here he drew on personal experience and longed to create a drama school that would give actors of all ethnicities the platform to express themselves to their fullest, and so founded the Identity School of Acting in October 2003.

 Oguns' achievements have led to a series of high-profile commendations; in 2010 he was named as a UK Film Council Breakthrough Brit in the fields of Acting and Writing.
 In 2014, Oguns was appointed Member of the Order of the British Empire (MBE) for his services to the acting industry, and in 2017 he was the first agent in the UK to be awarded with a special jury prize by the British Independent Film Award (BIFA) for his contribution to the British film industry.
 He has also been named on Powerful Media's Powerlist of the top 100 most influential figures of African/Caribbean descent, having made the top 100 in both the 2020 and 2021 editions.

 Early career

 As an actor, Oguns has featured in a number of dramas in both television and film.
-His credits include: Strange (BBC), Take my Heart Dogma (Channel 4), Prime Suspect (ITV), feature film La Chinoise for FilmFour, feature film Last Chance Harvey opposite Dustin Hoffman, and Ron Howard's The Good Lie with Reese Witherspoon.
+His credits include: Strange (BBC), Take my Heart Dogma (Channel 4), Prime Suspect (ITV), feature film Last Chance Harvey opposite Dustin Hoffman, and Ron Howard's The Good Lie with Reese Witherspoon.

 Oguns has also worked as a writer, his debut play Torn received the MSVA Award for Best Stage Production 2008.
 Torn included Wil Johnson, Kéllé Bryan, Antonia Okonma, Richard Hollis, Michelle Asante, and Brooke Kinsella.